CyberGhost vs ProtonVPN 2026: Which VPN Actually Wins?

 Core Features

-Both services check all the standard boxes — kill switch, split tunneling, WireGuard support, DNS leak protection.
-Standard stuff.
-But ProtonVPN pushes further.
-The Stealth protocol alone makes it the better pick for anyone in a country that blocks VPNs.
-Secure Core, Tor over VPN, and NetShield give it a feature depth that CyberGhost simply doesn't match.
+Both services check the standard boxes—kill switch, split tunneling, WireGuard support, DNS leak protection.
+But ProtonVPN goes further.
+The Stealth protocol alone makes it the better choice for anyone in a country that blocks VPNs.
+Secure Core, Tor over VPN, and NetShield give it depth that CyberGhost simply doesn't match.

-CyberGhost's ace card is its streaming-optimized servers — genuinely the best labeling system in the business.
-But feature-for-feature on the security and privacy side, ProtonVPN pulls ahead pretty decisively.
+CyberGhost's strength is its streaming-optimized servers—genuinely the best labeling in the business.
+Feature-for-feature on security and privacy though, ProtonVPN pulls ahead pretty clearly.

 Winner: ProtonVPN